YeeShin504/linear-algebra/docs/Tutorials/Tutorial.md

 ## 6. Subspace Analysis

-Explore fundamental subspaces of a matrix.
+The 4 fundamental subspaces of a matrix.

 ```python
 A = Matrix([[1, 2, 3, 4],